-As long as you have a good personable personality – you’re polite and courteous and well-mannered.
+As long as you have a good personable personality – you’re polite and courteous and well-mannered — you'll be fine.
 You have to know how to make people happy and give them what they want.
-But don’t promise them the world and give them a county.
+But don’t promise them the world and give them a county!

 Is there a time when you felt your job made a real impact on someone's life?

 Not necessarily with a TV install, but I also do a lot of Wi-Fi networking and boosting people's Wi-Fi and things like that.
 So those are the things that impact people's lives.
 When it’s 8 o'clock at night and the internet goes out, they have somebody to call.
 They don't have to sit on hold – and eight out of 10 times I can remedy the problem over the phone.
 Right now, when lots of kids are being homeschooled, I do feel like I have a positive impact on their lives.